I need a job that pays more than $100k, is low stress, and has good work life balance – where should I look?

 Global Campaign Management

-Redditor Roselia77 highlighted the role of a Global Campaign Manager for large hardware or software companies.
-They reported earning $125k while working an average of only 20 hours a week.
+Redditor Roselia77 highlighted the Global Campaign Manager role at large hardware or software companies as one of the most underrated paths to six-figure pay with minimal hours.
+They reported earning $125,000 while averaging only 20 hours of work per week.

 Environmental Health and Safety (EHS) Manager